thumavu/django-calander-app/README.md

     - Calander app is an app that retrieves SA holidays from https://holidayapi.com/ and nicely displays all the holidays in a web page.

     API KEY:
-        - The "API KEY" is essentially stored as an environmental variable passed in by the .env file, the app uses dotenv to retrieve the var.
+        - The "API KEY" is essentially stored as an environmental variable passed in by the .env file, the app uses dotenv to retrieve env variables.
         - For security reseons the .env file is excluded whenever a commit is done, since it may contain sensitive information like passwords, api keys etc..

 ## To run the app you need: